Life has an unfortunate way of spinning out of control. This pandemic we’re still in is a perfect example of that.

 At this point, I was consuming a ton of calories—a lot of it sugars—and not making smart decisions with my food.
 I was eating fried food all of the time and consuming 300-400 grams of sugar per day in the form of chocolate milk cartons and coffee creamer.

-Because of my poor choices with food, I have what feels like a laundry list of stomach problems.
-I have low stomach acid.
+Because of my poor choices with food, I still have what feels like a laundry list of stomach problems.
 I am bloated nearly half the time I’m awake.
 Heartburn is my closest enemy.
 I get nauseous if I’m having a bad stomach day.

 All of these things that I’m trying to fix now with a better diet and physical activity could have been prevented by making better food choices earlier in life.